Staff Services Division

 The Staff Services Division is commanded by a Lieutenant and assisted by six Sergeants who supervise the day and nighttime shifts for these Units:

 Communications Unit: handles all incoming routine and E–911 calls–for–service including those that require the dispatching of police, fire and emergency medical personnel.
 Communications Unit personnel are civilian employees, trained as E–911 telecommunicator, as well as police, fire, and emergency medical services EMS dispatchers, on duty 24 hours per day, every day of the year, under the supervision of a Police Sergeant.
 The Communications Unit operates several computer systems that integrate the call-taking section with the police, fire, and EMS dispatch section, enhancing the Police, Fire and EMS Departments’ abilities to respond to citizens’ calls–for–service in a timely manner.

-Lieutenant James T. Hoar
+Captain James T. Hoar

 Staff Services Division Commander

 Jail Unit: The Police Department’s lock–up and detention areas consist of 20 adult male cells, 6 adult female cells, 5 juvenile holding cells, and a youth attendant room for juveniles under the age of 14.
 The Jail Unit is responsible for the care, and custody of all persons arrested, taken into custody, and detained, the recording of personal data, photographing, fingerprinting, at the Fall River Police Department prior to making bail, being transferred to another facility, or transported to court for arraignment.
 The booking room, which is the receiving and processing area for all persons who are arrested and being held at our lock-up, along with the adult male and adult female, juvenile and youth attendant areas of the jail are manned by Police Officers.
 A Sergeant supervises all personnel assigned to the Jail Unit.